 Jackson County, in which the City is located, received \$122,669,998 in funding under the federal Coronavirus Aid, Relief, and Economic Security Act or "CARES Act," which money, by law, is to be spent on necessary expenditures incurred due to the COVID-19 public health emergency.
 Jackson County established a volunteer advisory group to make recommendations to the County Executive as to expenditures of the money in accordance with CARES Act requirements.
-The City received approximately \$6,953,474 in distributions of such funds from Jackson County, which helped to offset an anticipated \$10,399,556 in COVID-19 response-related expenses.
+The City received \$6,953,474 in distributions of such funds from Jackson County, which helped to offset an anticipated \$10,399,556 in CARES grant reimbursable expenditures incurred between March 2020 and December 2020 for COVID-19 response-related expenses.
+The revenues were coded as revenues to the City after June 30, 2020.
+The City anticipates receiving additional public assistance for COVID-19 expenditures for the same period through grants from the Federal Emergency Management Agency.